mapteb/angular-a-development-pattern/README.md

    </pre>

 and proceed with the remaining steps.
-2. Guard conditions are easily implemented in one place - in the state-transitions.ts file.
+2. Guard conditions are easily checked in one place - in the state-transitions.ts file.
 3. The use of one component per pre-event helps in keeping the codebase modular and easily maintainable.